nelson2000/blog-assignment/README.md

-# Creating a CI/CD Workflow a static blog webpage built on Next.js, Markdown, and TypeScript, with Github action, AWS ECR and ECS
+## Creating a CI/CD Pipeline for a static blog webpage built on Next.js, Markdown, and TypeScript, with Github action, AWS ECR and ECS

 The source code was forked from the main source code repo